yuya-iwabuchi/real-stars/README.md

 ### Side note
-There are definitely better ways to approach this, but regardless I wanted to play around with GutHub API and simple data aggregation.
+There are definitely better ways to approach this, but regardless I wanted to play around with GitHub API and simple data aggregation.